Alumina Trihydrate (ATH)

 Alumina Trihydrate acts as heat sink thereby retarding pyrolysis and reducing the burning rate.
 The water vapor released has an added effect of diluting combustion gases and toxic fumes.

 The R.J.
-Marshall Company processes and ships Alumina Trihydrate from three processing locations in the United States.
+Marshall Company has three Alumina Trihydrate processing / shipping locations in the United States.